 Pro: Since you're already using the wall for appliances, no additional countertop space is wasted.

 Con: This solution requires appliances that match and that can be grouped attractively and practically with your microwave.

-Depending on the kitchen floor plan, you may be able to recess the microwave into space stolen from a closet or garage.
+Depending on the kitchen floor plan, you might be able to recess the microwave into space stolen from a closet, garage, or empty area.
 Before cutting into a wall, ask a builder or remodeler to check the structure of the wall and add reinforcement if necessary.

 Pro: The microwave is flush with the wall for a custom look that doesn't require any counter or cabinet space.

 Con: Some demolition and construction will be needed.